 The easiest way to start with arbitrage bets is to use decimal odds, these are available on all of the betting websites online, just change from fractional to decimal when you log on.
 This will allow you to quickly work out things, without the need to work out the fractional odds for every bet.

-To see how an arb works on a two way market, look at the market below, which for this example is a football cup final.
-This is a two way market, where the only possible outcomes are Team A to lift the trophy or Team B to lift the trophy.
+To see how an arb works on a two-way market, look at the market below, which for this example is a football cup final.
+This is a binary market, where the only possible outcomes are Team A to lift the trophy or Team B to lift the trophy.

 Team A vs Team B in the cup final

 - Bookmaker 1 fancies Team A to win the game, they are priced up as favourites

 - Bookmaker 2 Fancies Team B to win the game, but prices up Team A as favourites like everyone else